 2. What are some differences between long-period and short-period comets?
 Does it make sense that they are two distinct classes of objects?
 Why or why not?
-(5 points)

-- 3. If a comet is far away from the Sun and then it draws nearer as it orbits the Sun, what would you expect to happen?
-(5 points) - 4.
+(5 points) 3.
+If a comet is far away from the Sun and then it draws nearer as it orbits the Sun, what would you expect to happen?
+(5 points) 1 Do you think comets have more or loss internal strength than esteroids, which are 4.
 Do you think comets have more or less internal strength than asteroids, which are composed primarily of rock?
 [Hint: If you are playing outside with your friends in a snow storm, would you rather be hit with a snowball or a rock?]
 (3 points)